Having a signature style allows you to feel confident and stand out from the crowd.

 So think about your favorite things and start incorporating them into your wardrobe.
 Make them your signature element.
 You’ll not only stand out from the crowd, you’ll be happy all day, every day, wearing things you love.

 Need more help hashing out your signature element – the pieces that are going to set you apart and help you be remembered?
-Then take the Signature Style Blueprint course and discover how easy dressing well consistently (and starting conversations effortlessly) can be.
+Signature Style Blueprint can help.

-Diana Pemberton-Sikes is an image coach who helps women upgrade their careers by upgrading their image.
+Diana Pemberton helps women dress better so they can earn more.
 Ready to get the attention, respect, and income you deserve?
 Signature Style Blueprint can help.